WHO IS THE CULTURAL CURATOR?

 Jacqueline has had her writing featured in Bust, Faze and Photographers without Borders magazines, and in various online publications, and has engaged audiences internationally on the subject of young leadership.

-When she isn’t hopping planes, trains, or automobiles (or even when she is), you’ll find Jacqueline working on a project close to her heart: creating a global ‘archive’ of women leaders (aka: “Nasty Women”) worldwide, whose change-making efforts are contributing to the world in extraordinary ways.
+When she isn’t hopping planes, trains, or automobiles (or even when she is), you’ll find Jacqueline maintaining curated guides (where to eat, drink, explore and shop) to select cities around the globe, and working on a project close to her heart: creating an ever-growing global ‘archive’ of women leaders (aka: “Nasty Women”) worldwide, whose change-making efforts are contributing to the world in extraordinary ways.